christophpickl/UltimateKotlinWorkshop/doc/Stage_4.md

 # Stage 4 - Security

+* ATTENTION: This is NOT how proper authentication is done!
+Please do not use this as a template for your next project!!!
 * At the moment everything is open to everyone, so we want a simple solution to secure an endpoint.
 * We do this by injecting a custom `User` type into any secured controller method, like this: